metosin/reitit/README.md

 ; true
 ```

 Only a partial match.
-Let's provide path-parameters:
+Let's provide the path-parameters:

 ```clj
 (reitit/match-by-name router ::user {:id "1"})